asthma-nemours/Test-Project/README.md

 * By default it should show Asthma only appointments for both Upcoming and Past visits
 * It should show all appointments if all-types is clicked in the filter (asthma-only vs all-types)
 * Appointment cells should be designed to be reused later
+* asthma-only vs all-types filter should be designed to be reused later

 ## Exercise work should demonstrate: